Marvista8/BookStore/Project-phase1/README.md

 innovative solutions to the problem statement you’ve created.
 Challenge Assumptions and Create Ideas.

-**Stage 3**: Included with this lesson is a powerpoint presentation and
+**Stage 3**: Included with this lesson is a powerpoint presentation and pdf of the ideas.